Student Leadership and Advisory Council 2025-26

 Favorite thing about CP FSN: I enjoy the close-knit community and student-faculty relationship.
 Our amazing faculty make it easy for students to get involved and connected within the FSN Department and I appreciate their guidance and support.

-Avery Aguero, Nutrition science
+Avery Aguero, Applied Nutrition

 Hometown: Corte Madera, CA